ryudokung/Project-0/_bmad-output/creator-studio-bible.md

 To ensure all AI-generated assets look like they belong to the same universe:
 - **Master LoRA/Style:** A fixed visual foundation for each season.
 - **Visual DNA Guardrails:**
-    - **Material Enforcement:** Ensuring "Industrial Steel" always looks consistent across Mechs and Tanks.
+    - **Material Enforcement:** Ensuring "Industrial Steel" always looks consistent across Vehicles.
     - **Faction Aesthetics:** Automatically applying "Void Cult" purple glows to any item associated with that faction.
 - **Quality Control:** A "God Mode" dashboard to review and approve/regenerate key asset visuals.